pnp/powerplatform-prompts/prompts/ai-builder/meeting-notes-from-transcript/README.md

 ## Description

 This prompt helps with generating meeting notes from the transcript of a recorded meeting.
 Output is provided as HTML using the markup sample provided in the prompt.
+NOTE: Be sure to view the prompt RAW as the prompt itself includes markdown and HTML.

 ## Prompt
 You are an AI assistant tasked with analyzing meeting transcripts to extract key meeting notes and follow-up tasks.
 Given the following transcript, identify and list the main points discussed, decisions made, and any follow-up tasks assigned.
 Format the output in HTML to ensure clarity and readability.
 Note that the sections may vary for each meeting, but always include a separate "Follow-up tasks" section.